ampproject/amp.dev/content/docs/design/responsive_amp/control_layout.md

 the media queries are re-evaluated and elements are hidden and shown based on the new results.

-{% call callout('Read on', type='read') %}
-Learn more about controlling layout by applying media queries in [Use CSS media queries for responsiveness](https://developers.google.com/web/fundamentals/design-and-ui/responsive/fundamentals/use-media-queries?hl=en).
+Read on: Learn more about controlling layout by applying media queries in [Use CSS media queries for responsiveness](https://developers.google.com/web/fundamentals/design-and-ui/responsive/fundamentals/use-media-queries?hl=en).
-{% endcall %}

 ### Element media queries